Install Firefox as a DEB App on Ubuntu 24.04/22.04 LTS

-This guide shows you how to install Firefox as a classical DEB application on Ubuntu 22.04 LTS from Mozilla's official repository.
+This guide shows you how to install Firefox as a classical DEB application on Ubuntu 24.04 or 22.04 LTS versions from Mozilla's official repository.

 Great news for Ubuntu users!
 Mozilla has just launched an official repository for you to download and install the Firefox browser as a native application easily.
 This is a fantastic option, especially if you’re looking for an alternative to the default Snap package version of Firefox that comes by default with Ubuntu.